-I don’t know too much about this product, however it sounds like it’s designed for smartphone charging.
+I don’t know too much about this product, however, it sounds like it’s designed for smartphone charging.
 The handlebar clip is a great idea for those not using a handlebar bag or front pannier.
-Nice and simple – great price.
-Any more info – give me a shout.
+If you have any more info on this product – give me a shout.

 Battery: 2000mAh or 2700mAh (+$15) Lithium Polymer